Internet Overuse, Internet Addiction & Computer Addiction

 Relating Face To Face Seeing people, intimately relating face-to-face in meaningful ways may diminish as may our social skills and states of relating (see also Social Media Addiction Counselling London).
-Living a digital life, we may be distracted by technology, miss the depth of human connection, simply observing, listening, inspiring, fostering compassion, loving, utilising our senses, being in contact with nature, offering acts of service.
+Living a digital life, becoming bombarded by information, we may be distracted by technology, miss the depth of human connection, simply observing, listening, inspiring, fostering compassion, loving, utilising our senses, giving ourself a mental break to get away from "noise", reflecting, being in contact with nature, offering acts of service.